AgnosPCB/documentation/docs/how_to/Settings_menu.md

 #### Share folders

-By enabling these options, the system will automatically share the PCB_OUT and REFERENCE folders in your local network.
+By enabling these options, the system will automatically share the PCB_OUT and REFERENCE folders on your local network.
 The access address will be displayed once the option is set.

 !!! note "Note"
     To apply the changes press the **SET** button.

 !!! note "Note"
-    For the OFFLINE units, if you need to change the network interface of your unit, please refer to the [network configuration article](./network_configuration.md).
+    For the OFFLINE units, if you need to change the network interface of your unit, please refer to the [network configuration article](../maintenance/network_configuration.md).

 ## **Info section**